 Administrator access to Better Impact: https://app.betterimpact.com/Login/Admin

-Identify Department (Dept) and/or Volunteer Coordinators – See VRMS Administrators’ Roles and Responsibilities
+Identify Department (Dept) and Volunteer Coordinators – See VRMS Administrators’ Roles and Responsibilities

-Obtain a signed Oath of Confidentiality for each Dept and Volunteer Coordinator (VC) you wish to have admin access on your Better Impact account.
+Obtain a signed Oath of Confidentiality for each Dept and Volunteer Coordinator (VC) you wish to have administrative access on your Better Impact account.

-Advise all Department and Volunteer Coordinators to take the Volunteer Coordinator OHS Orientation training (Course ID -1327) in Enterprise Learning.
+Advise all Department and Volunteer Coordinators to take the Volunteer Coordinator OHS Orientation training (EHS036) in My Team Learning in PeopleSoft.

 To add Dept or Volunteer Coordinators to the Better Impact account, contact the Enterprise Administrator at ucvolunt@ucalgary.ca.
 Include with your request: